maciekkwiet/maciekkwiet/README.md

 ### Hi there, I'm Maciek 👋

-- 🔭 I’m a computer science student(external studies)
 - 🌱 I’m currently learning everything
-- 🥅 2022 Goals: To increase the knowledge in web development and project management
+- 🥅 2023 Goals: To increase the knowledge in web development and blockchain
 - ⚡ I love speedway, volleyball and F1

 ### Languages and Tools: